Open-RPG/System-Reference-Document-5.1/08-magic.md

 **_Off Target._** You and your group (or the target object) appear a random distance away from the destination in a random direction.
-Distance off target is 1d10 [x] 1d10 percent of the distance that was to be traveled.
+Distance off target is 1d10 × 1d10 percent of the distance that was to be traveled.
 For example, if you tried to travel 120 miles, landed off target, and rolled a 5 and 3 on the two d10s, then you would be off target by 15 percent,